tytydraco/yessleep/out/My_dad_was_lost_at_sea_and_so_I_had_to_miss_AA_to_settle_his_affairs_Now_strange_things_are_happening_in_my_hometown.md

 “No, I didn't give a shit,” I said through clenched teeth.
 “That man is the reason my wife is gone.”

 “The ocean is the reason Sally’s gone,” Dave said.
-“The boat tipped, Will.
+“The boat capsized, Will.
 Shit happens.”

 The accident flashed before my eyes, and I was there all over again: lost, terrified, surrounded by angry, black water, and Sally's name burned into the back of my throat.